Chocolate Chip Cookies

 Preheat oven to 350°F.

-A stand or other electric mixer is easiest.
-Otherwise this is very rigorous exercise for your arm.
+A stand mixer is easiest.
+Otherwise this is rigorous exercise for your arm.
 In a large bowl mix sugar and molasses until well blended (this turns it into brown sugar, it takes quite a lot of mixing to evenly distribute the molasses).

 Add flour, oats, baking powder, cinnamon, salt.
-Baking powder is actually optional, you will get chewier cookie without it.
+Baking powder is optional, you will get chewier cookie without it and puffier cookies with it.
 Mix until well blended.

-Add chocolate chips (and optionally pecans) and mix until evenly distributed.
+Add chocolate chips (and optionally nuts) and mix until evenly distributed.

-Let stand on baking sheets for ~5-10 minutes before scraping cookies off baking sheet with spatula.
+Let stand on baking sheets for 5-10 minutes before carefully scraping cookies off baking sheet with metal spatula.
 Cool on baking sheet (fewer crumbs) or racks.
 Move to suitable storage containers.

 Notes